Contact Us for a Free Consultation (213) 542-0979

 • a felony conviction carries a penalty of two, three, or four years in a California state prison and fines.

-Penal Code 245(a)(3) PC addresses the use of certain dangerous firearms, such as machine guns and other serious assault weapons.
+Penal Code 245(a)(3) PC addresses the use of certain dangerous firearms, such as machine guns and severe other assault weapons.

 Additionally, if a semi-automatic firearm was used in the assault, it's also a straight felony crime that carries a sentence of three, six, or nine years in prison.